 As our world becomes more reliant on technology, it’s unfortunately no surprise that cybercrime is increasing as well.

-During the holiday season, cybercrime becomes particularly prevalent because, with the increase in transactions, there are more opportunities for cyber criminals to exploit more individuals.
-The following statistics show the connection between cyber crime and the holiday season, and the correlation may surprise you.
+During the holiday season, cybercrime becomes particularly prevalent because, with the increase in transactions, there are more opportunities for cybercriminals to exploit more individuals.

-As you consider skipping the traffic, crowds, and lines to opt for an online shopping experience, keep in mind that, cyber thieves are actively on the prowl, looking to steal identities and commit fraud.
-It all boils down to good ol’ cost versus benefit.
+As you consider skipping the traffic, crowds and lines to opt for an online shopping experience, keep in mind that cyber thieves are actively on the prowl, looking to steal identities and commit fraud.

 1. Always verify that you’re on a secure site.

 A quick way to verify whether a site is secure or not is to look for a small padlock icon in the web address bar.
 It’s also very important to confirm the address begins with “https://” instead of “http://,” which indicates an unsecured connection.